Orthodoxy and the Religion of the Future: Content

 The book contains eight chapters discussing the future of Eastern Orthodoxy and offering critiques of various modern spiritual movements from an Orthodox Christian perspective.
-Seraphim Rose addresses subjects such as like Eastern religions, the New Age movement, the Charismatic revival, UFO phenomena, the Jonestown tragedy, and ecumenism.
-He interprets these movements as elements of a broader "spiritual deception" that, in his view, leads people away from Christianity.
+Seraphim Rose addresses subjects such as like Eastern religions, the New Age movement, the charismatic revival, UFO phenomena, the Jonestown tragedy, and ecumenism.
+He interprets these movements as elements of a broader "religion of the future", i.e. the religion of the Antichrist.
+In Rose's view, these movements are made under the influence of demons in order to coerce the masses to either disregard or oppose Eastern Orthodox doctrine.

-Rose argues that contemporary spiritual practices, including yoga, Zen Buddhism, transcendental meditation, and Pentecostalism, reflect a shift toward a united but deceptive global spirituality.
+Rose argues that contemporary spiritual practices, including yoga, Zen Buddhism, Transcendental Meditation, and Pentecostalism, reflect a shift toward a united but deceptive global spirituality.
 According to him, this emerging spirituality may pave the way for a future world religion incompatible with Orthodox Christianity.
 He maintains that the Orthodox Christian tradition offers the necessary framework for understanding and resisting these modern spiritual trends.

 The book is structured around patristic Eastern Orthodox teachings and takes a firm stance against non-Orthodox religious practices.
-While it has been considered controversial by some, it remains popular among segments of the Orthodox Christian community.
+While it has been considered controversial by some, it remains popular among some of the conservative ideologies of the Orthodox Christian community.

 Reception and influence

 The book has had a mixed reception.
-Among traditional Eastern Orthodox Christians, particularly within the Russian Orthodox Church Outside of Russia (ROCOR) and some convert communities in the United States and Russia, it is viewed as an important cautionary work.
+Among traditional Eastern Orthodox Christians, particularly within the Russian Orthodox Church Outside of Russia (ROCOR) and some convert communities in the United States and Russia, it is viewed as an important but cautionary work.
 OrthoChristian.com reports that the book remains popular in Russian Orthodox circles and continues to influence discussions around spiritual discernment in contemporary culture.
 Orthodox Christian writer Paul Kingsnorth praised the book, seeing it as prescient to religious belief and technology in the 21st century.
-He stated "it’s hard not to read it and shiver" considering his belief that social media has popularized occultism in the decades after the book's publication.
+He stated "it's hard not to read it and shiver" considering his belief that social media has popularized occultism in the decades after the book's publication.

 Critics argue that Rose's tone is polemical and that the book lacks engagement with contemporary scholarship on world religions.
 In a Medium article by Jakub Jurga, the author suggests that the book may reflect cultural anxieties more than objective theological analysis, though he acknowledges its value as a document of Eastern Orthodox Christian apologetics.
+Reviewer Sergei Chapnin criticized changes made to the text's views on ecclesiology between different editions.

 The work has also been cited in discussions on the challenges of religious pluralism and the boundaries of Orthodox identity in the 21st century.